Mourning love of her life, war widow prepares for their baby

 This time, there was silence.

 Johnston and Master Sgt.
-Micheal Riley were killed in combat; the military said they died from injuries sustained in small arms fire, but, did not elaborate.
+Micheal Riley, a Green Beret, were killed in combat; the military said they died from injuries sustained in small arms fire, but did not elaborate.

+Two-and-a-half months later, on the 18th anniversary of the Sept.
+11 terrorist attack, Johnston's unit returned from Afghanistan.

+Krista and Richard Johnston were among those waiting at Fort Hood.
+Six months earlier, she'd said goodbye to her husband at that same spot.

 After Jamie's death, Krista decided to name their daughter after him.
 Friends and family will assemble a book of stories and photos that will help her learn about the man she'll never meet.
 Krista will have plenty to say, too.